sbarili/Barili_CSCS2270_FinalProject/README.md

 //HOW TO RUN
 /*
 In the repository I've uploaded a .zip file that has an entire codeblocks project.
-Clone the repository to your machine, decompres the .zip, and run the .cbp from codeblocks to run the program.
+Clone the repository to your machine, decompress the .zip, and run the .cbp from codeblocks to run the program.
 Alternatively, you should be able to compile and run the program without decompressing the zip file, by accessing the cloned repository from the command line.
 If you're thrown an error, try g++ -o a.out main.cpp Bookstore.cpp -std=c++11 , and run ./a.out and it should work.
 */

 //SYSTEM REQUIREMENTS